Skip to content

 2. Map it to a custom conversion name in the Event Mapping section

-3. AnyTrack forwards it to Facebook with your custom name
+3. AnyTrack sends it to Facebook with your custom name

-1. Enable Catch-All Event mode (or ensure your events are being sent to Facebook)
+1. Enable Catch-All Event mode or ensure events are sent to Facebook

 3. Create custom conversion rules based on URL parameters, event parameters, or combinations